-The author of this blog series GRC Practice Director, Alex Hollis, has over 16 years’ experience in IT, mobile technology and software development, having spent the last seven years specializing in governance, risk, and compliance software (GRC).
+The author of our third party risk management blog series GRC Practice Director, Alex Hollis, has over 16 years’ experience in IT, mobile technology and software development, having spent the last seven years specializing in governance, risk, and compliance software (GRC).

 Alex presented a full hour webinar on ‘How to Develop Effective Information Gathering for Third Parties,’ and we have broken the webcast down into bite-size blogs to help you develop your processes in an informed and manageable way.
-There are also some extra pointers and tips exclusive to this blog series which will end with the full guide for you to read and share.
+There are also some extra pointers and tips exclusive to this third party risk management blog series which will end with the full guide for you to read and share.

 In this series, he will guide you through developing effective information gathering for third parties using five key steps to the formulation of a third party questionnaire.

-In the first installment, he discusses how to approach questionnaires, obtaining requirements and setting goals.
+In the first installment, he discusses how to approach third-party questionnaires, obtaining requirements and setting goals.

 Additionally, questionnaire design is also pushed down away from those deciding without the clarity on the intent.
 Identifying and clarifying decisions is a learned skill that not everyone has.
 Planning to support specific decision-making is in everyone’s best interest.
 We can also better articulate the expected return on the information collected.

 The study type is the mechanism by which we will get the desired information.
 Most organizations will have already settled on a questionnaire-based third-party-risk assessment; however, at this stage, we should not be influenced by the purpose.
 “We need to do a third party assessment” or “We need to conduct audits with our third parties,” neither approach is helpful when understanding the purpose.
 (This will be covered in the “Planning” phase).

 The goal is often overlooked as being inherently obvious but is worth stating.
 Most third party programs would agree with the following goal: